 For the last fifteen years Domonique F. McCord has created space for mental health and healing through her continued work in therapy and wellness.
 Driven by her passion to help others realize their own potential, Domonique believes that partnerships can build bridges and offer healing for mind, body and spirit.
 And as a licensed clinical social worker, she understands the interconnectedness of individuals communities and society at large.

 Before founding DFM Wellness Alliance, Domonique held many positions.
 She worked as a Coordinated School Health Specialist for Chicago Public Schools and served as both Director of Community Programs and as an Affiliate Therapist for the Family Institute at Northwestern University.
-In the past she was a Master Practitioner for the University of Chicago’s School of Social Service Administration.
-Currently Domonique is an adjunct instructor for Northeastern Illinois University, a field consultant at the University of Chicago, and a supervisor of the Metropolitan Family Services’ violence prevention initiative Communities Partnering 4 Peace (CP4P).
-Domonique also has a Bachelor of Science from Northwestern University, a Master of Social Work from the University of Chicago, and is currently completing certification to become a Trauma and Depression Specialist.
+In the past she was a Master Practitioner for the University of Chicago’s School of Social Service Administration and an adjunct instructor for Dominican, Loyola, and Northeastern Illinois Universities.
+Currently, Domonique Services as the Director of Behavioral Health for the Metropolitan Peace Initiatives of Metropolitan Family Services.
+Domonique also has a Bachelor of Science from Northwestern University, a Master of Social Work from the University of Chicago.
+She is a Certified Clinical Trauma Professional and EMDR trained.